johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Appendix B - Private Pilot Endorsements.md

 I certify that \[First name, MI, Last name\] has received the required training in accordance with §§ 61.107 and 61.109.
 I have determined \[he or she\] is prepared for the Private Pilot Airplane Single Engine Land (ASEL) practical test.

+---

+Must also be endorsed for solo flight!

 ***Source***: [[AC 61-65H]], [[Air Trek North CFI Homework]]